Facebook To Put 1.5 Billion Users Out of Reach of New EU Privacy Law - Slashdot

 I guess we just have to decide which of their contradictory claims is most likely.
 Based on this move, I know where I'd hedge my bet.

-"could mean billions of dollars" (Score:2)
+"could mean billions of dollars" (Score:5, Informative)

 "fines of up to 4 percent of global annual revenue for infractions"